 Privacy, security, & misuse

-Options to protect your privacy during Zoom sessions include:
+Options to protect your own privacy during Zoom sessions include:

 • Turn off your camera